Sudden Death (1995 film)

-Sudden Death is a 1995 American action-thriller film directed by Peter Hyams and starring Jean-Claude Van Damme, Powers Boothe, Raymond J. Barry, and Dorian Harewood.
-The film pits a lone fire marshal against extortionists who hold unsuspecting NHL players and fans for ransom during game seven of the Stanley Cup Finals, and set payment milestones to coincide with the game's progress.
+Sudden Death is a 1995 American sports action-thriller film shot and directed by Peter Hyams and starring Jean-Claude Van Damme, with Powers Boothe, Raymond J. Barry, and Dorian Harewood co-starring in supporting roles.
+The film pits a lone fire marshal against extortionists who hold unsuspecting NHL players and fans for ransom during game seven of the Stanley Cup Final, and set payment milestones to coincide with the game's progress.
 It was Hyams' second directorial collaboration with Van Damme, after Timecop (1994) and before Enemies Closer (2013).

 Sudden Death was released in the United States by Universal Pictures on December 22, 1995, to mixed reviews, albeit better than most of Van Damme's earlier efforts.
-It was a minor success, grossing $64 million at the box office – on an announced budget of $35 million.
+The film fell short of Timecops performance, especially domestically.
+However, it was a minor success, grossing $64 million at the box office – on an announced budget of $35 million.
 The film became a popular staple for cable TV and in video rentals and sales.
-However, it fell short of Timecops performance, especially domestically.

 Plot

-Darren McCord is a French Canadian-born firefighter for the Pittsburgh Bureau of Fire now serving as the fire marshal for the Pittsburgh Civic Arena, after being unable to save a young girl from a house fire two years prior.
-During the 1995 Stanley Cup Finals between the Pittsburgh Penguins and the Chicago Blackhawks (a fictional rematch of the 1992 Stanley Cup Finals), a group of terrorists take the Vice President of the United States and several other VIPs hostage in a luxury suite.
-Secret Service operative Joshua Foss has the arena wired with explosives, and plans to blow it up at the end of the game, while having hundreds of millions of dollars wired into several off shore accounts.
+Darren McCord is a French Canadian-born firefighter for the Pittsburgh Bureau of Fire, now serving as the fire marshal for the Pittsburgh Civic Arena after being unable to save a young girl from a house fire two years prior.
+Darren has taken his son, Tyler, and daughter Emily to Game 7 of the 1995 Stanley Cup Final between the Pittsburgh Penguins and the Chicago Blackhawks (a fictional rematch of the 1992 Stanley Cup Final) as a birthday gift for Tyler.
+During the game, the Vice President of the United States and several other VIPs are taken hostage in the owner's box by a group of terrorists led by Secret Service agent Joshua Foss.
+Foss has rigged the arena with explosives and plans to blow it up at the end of the game, while having hundreds of millions of dollars wired into several offshore accounts.

-Darren takes his son Tyler and daughter Emily to Game 7 of the Stanley Cup Finals as a birthday gift for Tyler.
-A spat between brother and sister causes Emily to run off before getting kidnapped by Carla, the sole female member of the terrorists (who is disguised as the local mascot Iceburgh after killing the original performer).
-Carla places Emily in the suite with the other hostages about to be executed.
-Not wanting his son to go missing, Darren orders Tyler to stay in his seat while he goes searching for Emily.
+A spat between Tyler and Emily causes Emily to run off before getting kidnapped by Carla, who has disguised herself as the Penguin's mascot Iceburgh after killing the original performer.
+Carla puts Emily with the other hostages about to be executed.
+Darren orders Tyler to stay in his seat while he goes to search for Emily.
 Carla is about to kill Darren, but he evades her attacks in a fight and kills her.
-Afterward, Darren asks for a security guard's help, but the guard is another terrorist in disguise and reveals their criminal operation before being killed by Darren.
+Afterward, Darren asks for a security guard's help, but the guard is another disguised terrorist and reveals their criminal operation before Darren kills him.
 Now aware of the situation, Darren finds a mobile phone in the executive offices and uses it to contact Secret Service Agent Matthew Hallmark; Hallmark advises Darren to stand by while the agents take charge.
 He angrily refuses, saying that he will handle this himself.